Sumela Monastery: Construction and buildings

 The principal elements of the Monastery complex are the Rock Church, several chapels, kitchens, student rooms, a guesthouse, a library, and a sacred spring revered by Eastern Orthodox Christians.

 The large aqueduct at the entrance, which supplied water to the Monastery, is constructed against the side of the cliff.
 The aqueduct has many arches which have mostly been restored.
 The entrance to the Monastery leads up a long and narrow stairway.
 There is a guard-room next to the entrance.
 The stairs lead down from there to the inner courtyard.
 On the left, in front of a cave, there are several monastery buildings.
 The cave, which was converted into a church, constitutes the center of the monastery.
 The library is to the right.

 The large building with a balcony on the front part of the cliff was used for the monks' cells and for housing guests.
 It dates from 1840.

 The inner and outer walls of the Rock Church and the walls of the adjacent chapel are decorated with frescoes.
 Frescoes dating from the era of Alexios III of Trebizond line the inner wall of the Rock Church facing the courtyard.
 The frescoes of the chapel which were painted on three levels in three different periods are dated to the beginning of the 18th century.
-The frescoes of the bottom band are of superior quality.

 The frescoes of the monastery are seriously damaged due to vandalism.
 The main subject of the frescoes are biblical scenes telling the story of Jesus and the Virgin Mary.

 During the 2015–2017 restoration works, a secret tunnel was discovered which lead to a place which is believed to have served as a temple or chapel for Christians.
 Also, unseen frescoes were discovered depicting heaven and hell as well as life and death.